serverlessworkflow/specification/specification.md

 By default, exceptions that are not handled within branches stop branch execution and are propagated to the Parallel state and should be handled with its `onErrors` definition.

-If the parallel states branch defines actions, all exceptions that arise from executing these actions are propagated to the parallel state and can be handled with the parallel states `onErrors` definition.
+If the parallel states branch defines actions, all exceptions that arise from executing these actions (after all allotted retries are exhausted) are propagated to the parallel state and can be handled with the parallel states `onErrors` definition.

-If the parallel states defines a subflow action, exceptions that occur during execution of the called workflow can chose to handle exceptions on their own.
+If the parallel states defines a subflow action, exceptions that occur during execution of the called workflow can choose to handle exceptions on their own.
 All unhandled exceptions from the called workflow execution however are propagated back to the parallel state and can be handled with the parallel states `onErrors` definition.